IanShiii/Red-Robot-2025/README.md

 This repository contains the C++ source code for the 2025 competition robot, "Red Robot".
 The project is developed using the PlatformIO IDE.

+## Latest Changes: Ultrasonic Sensor Overhaul

+The `UltrasonicSensor` subsystem was recently refactored to address a critical performance issue and improve overall robustness.

+-   **Problem**: The previous implementation caused significant input lag.
+It used a blocking `pulseIn()` call on every main loop cycle, halting the microcontroller and delaying its response to driver commands.
+-   **Solution**:
+    -   **Non-Blocking Reads**: The sensor logic was converted to a non-blocking state machine.
+It now uses a `millis()` timer to trigger a sensor reading only at a fixed interval (e.g., every 50ms), which eliminates input lag.
+    -   **Improved Robustness**: A specific timeout, tailored to the arena size, was added to the `pulseIn()` call to prevent it from blocking for too long when an object is out of range.
+    -   **Enhanced Safety**: The `get_distance_in()` function now returns `std::optional<double>`.
+This makes the subsystem's state explicit, eliminating the ambiguity between a "zero distance" reading and an "out of range" or "not yet read" state, preventing a class of potential bugs in autonomous logic.

 ## Documentation

 ### Build Environment